Device Settings

 Slave Mode

-In this mode, the device receives data from the Master device and sends a response to the Master device by querying the registered configuration in Devices Settings via RS485 and the ethernet port.
+In this mode, the device receives data from the Master device and queries according to the registered configuration in Devices Settings, sending the response back to the Master device via RS485 and the Ethernet port.
 There can be multiple slaves on the same network.
-On the ethernet side, the device acts like a TCP server (if enabled in Modbus Settings) and users can connect to this server as clients.
+On the Ethernet side, the device behaves like a TCP server (if enabled in Modbus Settings), and users can connect to this server as clients.
+The device can do the following: